DPaulArchitect/osticket-enhanced-workflow-utilities/README.md

 # osTicket Add-On: Enhanced Workflow Utilities

 This add-on introduces two new features designed to streamline your osTicket workflow and improve agent efficiency.
 Installation is straightforward, requiring simple file replacements within your existing osTicket installation.
-You may run the upgrade script to add a column to the database using the upgrade feature of osticket or simply add the column to the database manually. in the ost_canned_response table a column name is_external is required.
+You may run the upgrade script to add a column to the database using the upgrade feature of osticket or simply add the column to the database manually. in the ost_canned_response table a column name is_external is required of type=>int length=>1.

 ## Features